SebastianGau/text-summarizer-api/README.md

     return [str(intsum)]
 ```

-You can ause the following instructions and PowerShell script to push code to the API:
+You can use the following instructions and PowerShell script to push code to the API:

  1. open Windows PowerShell by pressing the windows key + r at the same time and enter 'powershell'
  2. enter 'cd Desktop' into the console and press enter